DimaPalov/IT_project/README.md

 # IT_project
-This program generates mazes (5x5 to 100x100 recommended) and solves them.
+This program generates mazes (5x5 to 100x100) and solves them.
 If you like generated maze, you can save it and open it any time you want!
 How to use the program:
 1) Before creating maze you need to write width and height of the maze, then you can click "generate maze" button
 2) If you want to see the path between start end finish, click "show solution" button